JosephJvB/guess-what-another-bot/readme.md

     - migrate existing mysql data to redis
     - connect /whom to shared
 - Game design issues:
+    1. /whom
         - /whom @user ruins guessing game: /whom prints song title
         - /current track ruins game too
         - disable /current & /whom for jukebot
         - re-implement whomgame as !whom @user
+    2. public reactions
+        - if everyone can see reactions, you're just gonna pick the number that everyone has reacted to...
 - make output msgs prettier
 - scale worker dyno on and off with cronjob